DaBomb5374/Ghastrium/README.md

 3. Enjoy!

 ## How to Play
--Move the player using the arrow keys
+-Move the player using the arrow keys.
--Use the spacebar to shoot ghosts
+-Use the spacebar to shine ghosts.

 ## Technologies Used
 - HTML5